 Accounting principles generally accepted in the United States of America require the Organization to report information regarding its financial position and activities according to two classes of net assets (without donor restrictions and with donor restrictions) based upon the existence or absence of donor-imposed restrictions.
 In addition, the Organization is required to present a statement of cash flows.
-Accounting principles generally accepted in the United States of America also require that contributions received are recorded as without donor restrictions.
-In addition, the Organization is not restrictions and with donor restrictions and with donor restrictions and with donor restrictions support, depending on the existence and/or nature of any donor restrictions.
+Accounting principles generally accepted in the United States of America also require that contributions received are recorded as without donor restrictions and with donor restrictions support, depending on the existence and/or nature of any donor restrictions.
 In addition, the Organization has not received any contributions with donor-imposed restrictions that would result in permanently restricted net assets.